 Design standards.
-Techniques to mimic the function of natural systems in surface water management systems with slopes from 6(H) to 1(V) to not more than 4(H) to 1(V): a.
-Shorelines must be sloped or bermed to direct stormwater through pretreatment systems or swales prior b.
+Techniques to mimic the function of natural systems in surface water management systems to discharge into the pond. b.
 The minimum required number of native wetland herbaceous plants is one plant per linear foot of lake shoreline as measured at the control elevation water level.
 Native wetland trees or shrubs may be substituted for up to 50 percent of the total number of herbaceous plants required.
-One tree (minimum four-foot height: three-gallon container size at planting) or one shrub (minimum 24-inch height; three-gallon container size at planting) may be substituted for ten herbaceous plants.
+One tree (minimum four-foot height; three-gallon container size at planting) or one shrub (minimum 24-inch height; three-gallon container size at planting) may be substituted for ten herbaceous plants.